mfrank0711/nowabeer.com/README.md

 {
     "Header" : "Can you drink beer now?",
     "Answers" : {
+        "true" : [
+            "Yes, sure",
+            "Let´s go!",
-        "true" : ["Yes, sure", "Let´s go!", "You´re late, fire!"],
+            "You´re late, fire!"
+        ],
+        "false" : [
+            "Nope!",
+            "Unfortunately not.",
-        "false" : ["Nope!", "Unfortunately not.", "Keep calm, your time is coming!"]
+            "Keep calm, your time is coming!"
+        ]
     },
     "Button" : "Check again"
 }
 ```
 Just replace the values with values from your local language from your browser and create a pull request.
-Name the file like your language code and .json
+Name the file like your language code and .json, or as already mentioned, edit a existing one.
 Example: `de-DE.json`

 *And please use your local slang ;)*